cornercorner

 3. changing the jdk props file is something that could be tricky for some users

-and also if not done correctly, could cause jdk not to operate ok, so suggest
+and also if not done correctly, could cause jdk not to operate ok, so suggest we find

 some other ways to solve it.